Forex Broker Marketing Plan: 11 Strategic Tips for the Win

 PAMM services allow clients to allocate capital to a skilled money manager and receive profits that are proportional to their percentage allocation of that given manager’s pool of capital.
 MAM accounts allow professional traders to manage multiple sub-accounts, which is particularly useful for money managers and fund managers who have many clients.

-These services are offered by FX brokers in order to attract professional traders and money managers who can bring in clients of their own, leading to increased trading volumes and revenues for the broker, while the money manager generates fees from their client accounts and often rebates from the brokerage.
+FX brokers offer these services to attract professional traders and money managers who can bring in clients of their own, leading to increased trading volumes and revenues for the broker.
+Meanwhile, the money manager generates fees from their client accounts and often receives rebates from the brokerage.

 Loyalty programs and bonuses

-Loyalty programs are a useful way to retain existing customers, while also increasing customer satisfaction and brand loyalty.
+Loyalty programs are a valuable way to retain existing customers, while also enhancing customer satisfaction and fostering brand loyalty.
 Well-designed loyalty programs incentivize trading, as well as the referral of new clients to the broker’s services.
 Such programs can involve discounts on spreads, rebates for volumes traded, access to exclusive trading tools and private coaching, as well as cash bonuses for referring friends.

-Trading bonuses have something of a chequered history in online trading, and there are currently restrictions on their use in certain jurisdictions.
-In general, the offering of online casino-style free cash bonuses for trading is frowned upon and the industry as a whole has steered away from this practice.
-However, brokers can still be creative in ways they can offer certain enticements to potential customers across their various marketing funnels in order to increase registrations.
-These offers can include free access to exclusive market research and analysis, spread discounts, rebates, and more.
+Trading bonuses have a somewhat chequered history in online trading, and there are currently restrictions on their use in certain jurisdictions.
+In general, the offering of online casino-style free cash bonuses for trading is frowned upon, and the industry as a whole has steered away from this practice.
+However, brokers can still be creative in the ways they offer specific enticements to potential customers across their various marketing funnels to increase registrations.
+These offers can include free access to exclusive market research and analysis, as well as spread discounts, rebates, and more.

 IB/Affiliate marketing